 At MASS Analytics, we developed our own methodology to estimate multiplicative models allowing to minimize the decomposition error while supplying sound and robust results.

 In addition, our proprietary contributions decomposition method is capable to exploit the multiplicative nature of log-linear models to quantify any potential synergy effects (or cross effects) between all the independent variables.
-These synergy effects can be used to adjust the reported contributions and ROI’s.
+These synergy effects can be used to adjust the reported contribution and ROI.

-Modeling approach selection is a critical step in any MMM project.
+Modeling approach selection is a critical step in any Marketing Mix Modeling project.
 In fact, the adopted functional approach be it linear or loglinear will determine the type of outcome and the degree of details and flexibility that could be reached.
-Multiplicative models offer several benefits that should be considered when deciding on the most proper MMM approach, amongst which we cite:
+Multiplicative models offer several benefits that should be considered when deciding on the most proper Marketing Mix Modeling approach, amongst which we cite:

 - Robustness to extreme boundary conditions (e.g., price or distribution = 0) as described above.